Tecumseh: Forming a confederacy

 In July 1811, Tecumseh again met Harrison at Vincennes.
 He told the governor he had amassed a confederacy of northern tribes and was heading south to do the same.
 For the next six months, Tecumseh traveled some 3000 mi in the south and west to recruit allies.
 The documentary evidence of this journey is fragmentary, and was exaggerated in folklore, but he probably met with Chickasaws, Choctaws, Muscogee, Osages, western Shawnees and Delawares, Iowas, Sauks, Meskwaki, Sioux, Kickapoos, and Potawatomis.
 He was aided in his efforts by two extraordinary events: the Great Comet of 1811 and the New Madrid earthquake, which he and other Native Americans interpreted as omens that his confederacy should be supported.
 Many rejected his overtures, especially in the south, most notably the Choctaws and Chickasaws; his most receptive southern listeners were among the Muscogee.
 A faction among the Muscogee, who became known as the Red Sticks, responded to Tecumseh's call to arms, contributing to the coming of the Creek War.

-According to Sugden (1997), Tecumseh had made a "serious mistake" by informing Harrison he would be absent from Prophetstown for an extended time.
-Harrison wrote that Tecumseh's absence "affords a most favorable opportunity for breaking up his Confederacy."
+According to Sugden, Tecumseh had made a "serious mistake" by informing Harrison he would be absent from Prophetstown for an extended time.
+Harrison wrote that Tecumseh's absence "affords a most favorable opportunity for breaking up his Confederacy".
 In September 1811, Harrison marched toward Prophetstown with about 1,000 men.
 In the pre-dawn hours on November 7, warriors from Prophetstown launched a surprise attack on Harrison's camp, initiating the Battle of Tippecanoe.
 Harrison's men held their ground, after which the Prophet's warriors withdrew and evacuated Prophetstown.
 The Americans burned the village the following day and returned to Vincennes.

 Historians have traditionally viewed the Battle of Tippecanoe as a devastating blow to Tecumseh's confederacy.
 According to a story recorded by Benjamin Drake ten years after the battle, Tecumseh was furious with Tenskwatawa after the battle and threatened to kill him.
 Afterwards, it was said, the Prophet played little part in the confederacy's leadership.
 Modern scholarship has cast doubt on this interpretation.
-Dowd (1992), Cave (2002), and Jortner (2011) argued that stories of Tenskwatawa's disgrace originated with Harrison's allies and are not supported by other sources.
+Historians Gregory Dowd, Alfred Cave, and Adam Jortner all contend that stories of Tenskwatawa's disgrace originated with Harrison's allies and are not supported by other sources.
 According to this view, the battle was a setback for Tenskwatawa, but he continued to serve as the confederacy's spiritual leader, with Tecumseh as its diplomat and military leader.

 Harrison hoped his preemptive strike would subdue Tecumseh's confederacy, but a wave of frontier violence erupted after the battle.
-Native Americans, many who had fought at Tippecanoe, sought revenge, killing as many as 46 Americans.
+Native Americans, many who had fought at Tippecanoe, sought revenge and killed as many as 46 Americans.
 Tecumseh sought to restrain warriors from premature action while preparing the confederacy for future hostilities.
 By the time the United States declared war on Great Britain in June 1812, as many as 800 warriors had gathered around the rebuilt Prophetstown.
 Tecumseh's Native American allies throughout the Northwest Territory numbered around 3,500 warriors.